Heather Graham, 50, Sizzles In Black Leather Miniskirt And Stockings: ‘Felt Cute…Might Delete Later’

 Heather Graham delighted her 333,000 Instagram followers with her most recent update on Tuesday evening, in which she posed for a mirror selfie while wearing a classic black ensemble that beautifully displayed her slender figure.
 Over 10,000 fans hit the “like” button in the first hour after the post was uploaded.

-Heather stood facing the camera and backed far enough away from the mirror in front of her to capture a full-body reflection.
+The stood facing the camera and backed far enough away from the mirror in front of her to capture a full-body reflection.
 She wore a tight-fitting black sweater tucked into a sultry leather miniskirt that ended several inches above the middle of her slender thighs.

 She finished off the outfit with sheer black stockings and high-heeled ankle boots that accentuated the length of her legs.